A personal, no obligation quotation for a HuCAL custom monoclonal antibody generation projectRequest a quote

 The HuCAL PLATINUM library contains more than 45 billion human antibodies against virtually every possible antigen or epitope.
 Sophisticated serial screening can isolate antibodies that have unique specificity for a native protein or cleavage product that may be truncated by just a few amino acids.

-The HuCAL library has been created by mirroring the structural repertoire of the human immune system through the generation of master genes represnting the various subclasses of human immunoglobulin.
+The HuCAL library has been created by mirroring the structural repertoire of the human immune system through the generation of master genes representing the various subclasses of human immunoglobulin.
 Sequences for the highly diversified complementarity determining regions (CDRs) of the antibody binding sites are synthesized by using trinucleotides.
 These ‘cassettes’ are combined to create antibody genes that code for some 45 billion unique fully human antibodies.
-HuCAL is a well published, proven technology and has been used by the Bio-Rad custom antibody team to generate antibodies for research and diagnostic applications since 2004.
+HuCAL technology is well published and proven and has been used by the Bio-Rad custom antibody team to generate antibodies for research and diagnostic applications since 2004.

 Fig. 2.
 Guided selection with alternating antigens.
 The antigen is alternated during the three rounds of selection, thereby enriching antibodies that bind to both antigens.
 Primary screening on both antigens is used to confirm the desired cross-reactivity.

-Screening by indirect ELISA was used to select the final clones for assay development, followed by sandwich ELISA to show antibody specificity to the whole and truncated versions of CXCL10 (Figure 3).
+Screening by direct ELISA was used to select the final clones for assay development, followed by sandwich ELISA to show antibody specificity to the whole and truncated versions of CXCL10 (Figure 3).

 Fig. 3.
 Selection of antibody clones for assay development.
 A: Sandwich ELISA using capture antibody AbD09852, specific for the truncated version of CXCL10 (3-77).
 B: Sandwich ELISA using capture antibody AbD12010, specific for the long version of CXCL10 (1-77).
 Standard curves are shown using recombinant CXCL10 (1–77, black; 3–77, red).